eProsima/Micro-XRCE-DDS-Client/examples/PublishHelloWorldP2P/README.md

 # PublishHelloWorldP2P example

 This example will show how to publish data creating a client publisher.
-It is necessary to have the following profiles enabled in `client.config` file to compile this example:
+It is necessary to have the following profiles should be enabled to compile this example:

 - `UCLIENT_PROFILE_UDP`